fhorinek/BB/Dev/Hardware.md

 ### RAM

-This is ~640 kB of RAM which can be used by `malloc()` and `free()`.
+This is ~1024 kB of RAM which can be used by `malloc()` and `free()`.
 This memory is also used for global variables and for stack and its local variables.

-Half of this memory is used for the frame buffer.
+187.5kB this memory is used for the frame buffer.
 The memory can be used in a standard way by using pointers.

 ### Direct coupled RAM